MarianoMolina/project_alice/README.md

 To add new instances:

 1. Navigate to the Database page in the frontend and select the entity type you want to create and click on create new.
-2. To add new entities that will be available to new users, you can modify the workflow initialization modules:
+2. To add new entities that will be available to new users (or to yourself if you decide to re-initialize your DB), you can modify the workflow initialization modules:
-   - Locate the `workflow_logic/db_app/initialization/modules` directory in the workflow container.
+   - Locate the `workflow/db_app/initialization/modules` directory in the workflow container.
    - Create a new module file or modify existing ones to include your new entities.
-   - Update the `modular_db` in `workflow_logic/db_app/initialization/data_init.py` to include your new module.
+   - Update the `module_list` list in `workflow/db_app/initialization/modules/__init__.py` to include your new module.

 For more detailed information on creating and managing initialization modules, refer to the workflow container README.